ChristianOellers/ChristianOellers/README.md

 I work as Full-Stack Developer for my own company [Codeconut Ltd.](https://codeconut.io) founded 2019 in Cyprus ☀️

 Codeconut builds modern web applications with Angular, React and WordPress for startups and small scale companies.
 Alongside I'm available for freelancing and remote engagement.

+In my spare time, I challenge myself with building 2D game tools and magically misuse modern technologies in probably unintended ways.

+<br><br>

+---

 ## Projects